yahiakr-treasure/Code_search_engine/README.md

 Once we created and trained our model, we made an interface using  _Flask_.
 Our back-end receives the user input, processes it, and returns a list of k functions that describe the same concept.

-**Step 5: Built and integrated back-end with the front-end**
+**Step 5: Integrated back-end with the front-end**

 We used  _Flask_  to connect the front-end and back-end and provide the user with a readable table that consists of a list of functions and its corresponding source URL in a run time comparable to that of Google.

 ## My contribution
-I did (realised) the steps : 2 & 3.
+I did (realised) the steps : 3 & 4.
 All the notebooks that i used are included in the repository.

 ## Challenges we ran into